Orange Zucchini Bread

-- Preheat oven to 350 degrees F. Grease a large loaf pan with baking spray and set aside.
+- Preheat oven to 350 degrees F. Grease a large loaf pan (9 x 5) with baking spray and set aside.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon and ginger.
+- Mix the flour, baking powder, baking soda, salt, cinnamon, and ginger in a medium bowl.

-- In another medium bowl, beat the eggs, sugar and olive oil together until combined.
-Add in the vanilla extract, zest and orange juice.
+- Whisk together the eggs, sugar, and olive oil in another medium bowl until combined.
+Add in the vanilla extract, zest, and orange juice.
 Beat until well combined.
 Add the flour mixture in one addition and stir until combined.
 Stir in the zucchini and pecans.

-- Pour batter into prepared pan and bake for 50-55 minutes until bread is golden brown and a toothpick inserted into the center comes out clean.
+- Pour batter into prepared pan and bake for 50-55 minutes until golden brown bread and a toothpick inserted into the center comes out clean.

-- Let bread cool in pan for 10 mins then turn out and let cool completely on a cooling rack.
+- Let bread cool in pan for 10 mins, then turn out and cool completely on a cooling rack.